 The vaccine product approach is based on the ability of peptide antigens attached to liposomes to elicit the body’s own immune system to produce antibodies against “self”-proteins.
 The vaccines are composed of synthetic peptides and liposomal anchors to mimic the pathological conformation of the antigen, an adjuvant to enhance the immunogenicity and liposomes as carriers for the peptides and adjuvant.
 The key features of the vaccines derived from this platform include the high selectivity for conformational targets and a favorable safety profile due to a T-cell independent mechanism of action that does not trigger T-cell correlated inflammation.

 The anti-Abeta vaccine ACI-24, currently in a Phase 2 clinical trial in Alzheimer's disease and in a Phase 1b clinical trial in Down syndrome, and the anti-pTau vaccine ACI-35, currently in a Phase 1b clinical study, were derived from the active immunization approach of the SupraAntigen™ platform.

 Our SupraAntigen™ platform can also be used to generate antibodies that can be used as therapeutic and diagnostic products.
 Such antibodies are generated by injecting the SupraAntigen constructs in mice and by selecting the antibodies for their ability to break up aggregated forms of misfolded proteins and to change the equilibrium from the insoluble pathological to the soluble forms which are depleted by the antibodies.

-The anti-Abeta antibody Crenezumab, in two phase 3 clinical trials, and the anti-Tau antibody in a pre-clinical development were derived from the passive immunization approach of the SupraAntigen™ platform.
+The anti-Abeta antibody Crenezumab, in two phase 3 clinical trials , and the anti-Tau antibody in a phase 2 clinical trial were derived from the passive immunization approach of the SupraAntigen™ platform.